riccardomarin/GeoHumanUNIVR/README.md

 pip install git+https://github.com/facebookresearch/pytorch3d.git@75ebeeaea0908c5527e7b1e305fbc7681382db47
 ```
 ### 🔑 Required Accounts & Data
-You need to create accounts on the following platforms to download necessary models and data:
+You need to create accounts on the following platforms to download the necessary models and data:
 - SMPLfy: https://smplify.is.tue.mpg.de/
 - AMASS: https://amass.is.tue.mpg.de/

 **Data Fetching:**
 After creating your accounts, run the scripts in the **`scripts`** folder to fetch the data needed for the course scripts.
 Both Linux Bash and Windows PowerShell versions are available.
-In case of troubles, just perform the instructions manually.
+In case of trouble, just perform the instructions manually.

 ----